 To create a hyperlink for each address:

+With a HYPERLINK formula, you can link to a location in the current Excel workbook, or to another Excel file.
 Watch this video to see the steps, and the written instructions are below the video.

 =HYPERLINK("#"&"'" & B5 & "'!" & C5,D5)

 To create a link to another Excel file, in the same folder, just use the file name as the link_location argument for the HYPERLINK function.

 For files that are up a level or more in the hierarchy, use two periods and a backslash for each level.

 Below are the instructions for two methods of removing hyperlinks

 In Excel 2010, you can quickly remove hyperlinks from selected cells.
 (Thanks to Sam for this tip.)